exonum/exonum-doc/src/architecture/transactions.md

 Hence, the order of application is the same for every node in the network.

 ## Transaction Properties

-### Purity

-`verify` in transactions is [pure](https://en.wikipedia.org/wiki/Pure_function), which means that the verification result doesn’t depend on the blockchain state and the local environment of the verifier.
-Thus, transaction verification could easily be parallelized over transactions.
-Moreover, it’s sufficient to verify any transaction only once – when it’s submitted to the pool of unconfirmed transactions.

-!!! note
-    As a downside, `verify` cannot perform any checks that depend on the blockchain state.
-For example, in the cryptocurrency service, `TxTransfer.verify` cannot check whether the sender has sufficient amount of coins to transfer.

 ### Sequential Consistency